subfuzion/mc/README.md

 primarily intended for automation in a CI environment, but it also provides a CLI for interactive test runs.

+A run specification includes steps that should be familiar to anyone who has written a build config file for Cloud Build or workflows for GitHub Actions.

+The final output is a container image that includes lifecycle steps that support setup and teardown steps before launching target containerized programs.

+By default, run specification steps are launched in sequence to ensure predictable behavior (for examples, programs that make modifications to storage or databases shouldn't conflict with other programs launched as part of a suite).
+Support is intended for launching non-overlapping programs and suites later.

 ```
 mc 1.0.0 - run a suite of programs and report their exit codes